If you have encountered any of these common problems after installing your New Relic Node.js agent, try these troubleshooting tips.

 - Not seeing data

-- If you do not see transaction traces or other data after deploying the agent, this may be due to configuration, framework, or Apdex settings.
+If you do not see transaction traces or other data after deploying the agent, this may be due to configuration, framework, or Apdex settings.
+Use New Relic Diagnostics to try to automatically identify the issue.

 - Installation problems